-Providing guidance on the products is important but knowing when to listen is equally important,
+Providing guidance on the products is important but knowing when to listen is equally important, she says of the job Archbishop Christopher Prowse calls her "apostolate".

 Anne and her colleagues, David Sellars, Anne Hartwell and Joseph Doyle, are "looking forward to serving everybody at the beautiful new location in the St Christopher's Pastoral Centre, Manuka".